Skip to main content

 chemex plot_param -p Output/STEP2/All/Parameters/fitted.toml -n R2

-Getting initial estimates of Δϖ for CEST experiments
+Initial Estimates of Δϖ for CEST Experiments

 chemex pick_cest -e <FILE> -o <DIR>